RolandChristensen/developer-journal/_drafts/git.md

 Example: Many prefer to use *main* instead of *master* for the top-most branch, to be empathetic.
 `git branch -m master main`

+## Create GitHub repo
+For an in depth tutorial, see the "***create-repo.md***".

+1. Navigate your browser to: h__ps://github.com/{YourGitHubUserName}
+1. Click the *Repositories* tab at the top of the page.
+1. Click the *New* button.
+1. Fill in the rest of the form as needed.
+1. Push the *Create Repository* button.

 ## Push local branch to a remote repository
 The following instructions are for your very first push to a new repo from your local.
 1. Navigate to the GitHub repo you want to push changes to, such as: h__ps://github.com/{your-github-username}/{repo-name}
 1. Copy the URL to the repo
 1. `git remote add origin {The URL you copied}`: lets Git know where to direct any "push", "pull", or "fetch".
 1. `git push -u origin {branch-name}`: pushes the branch to the remote repository.
-Example: `git push -u origin main` (As a general rule, you should not push directly to the "main" branch, but instead create a feature branch to work from.
-The initial push is the only exception to this rule.)
+Example: `git push -u origin main` (As a rule, when working with others, you should not push directly to the "main" branch, but instead create a feature branch to work from.)

 If you have previously issued the "git remote add origin" command then you simply need to push:
 `git push -u origin {branch-name}`